-All modes are set by the interface which connects via Ethernet standard cable.
+All modes are set by the interface which connects via ETHERNET standard cable.

-Minimum CAT 5E quality is required.
+CAT 5E quality is required.

-The default factory setting is Free Running/Fixed frequency using the internal logic for exposure control.
-You can also trigger the camera by hardware and by PC (software trigger).
+The default factory setting is free running/fixed frequency using the internal logic for exposure control You can also trigger the camera by hardware and by PC (Software trigger).

-For color: With the SDK comes a free software algorithm which will allow processing of the color image inside the PC.
+The color version will come on request with free software algorithm which will allow processing of the color image inside the PC or the camera.
 This must to be done in order to interpolate the colors for each pixel.
 Please note that no responsibility can be taken for the algorithm.
 It might be necessary to change the algorithm according to the application.

-See chapter 12.7
+See chapter 4.9.

-2.6.2 Operation Modes
+2.7.1 Operation Modes